madelinemarshall/BlueTidesMockImageCatalogue/README.md

 Telescopes, as well as Subaru and VISTA.

 This v1.0 release of the BlueTides Mock Image Catalogue contains:
-- 540 image files, one for each of the telescope, redshift, and PSF-option combinations
+- 540 fits image files, containing images of all of the galaxies for each of the redshift, telescope, and PSF-option combinations
+- 1 csv table containing assorted physical and observed properties of each BlueTides galaxy in the catalogue
 - This "README" file

-The primary catalog files have names of the form:
+The primary catalogue files have names of the form:
 ```
 hlsp_bluetides_TELESCOPE_INSTRUMENT_zREDSHIFT_FILTER_vVERSION_sim-[PSF,NOPSF].fits
 ```